sahasatvik/typst-theorems/README.md

 - Predefined sets of commonly used theorem environments, and a few themes.

 ## Manual and Examples
-Get acquainted with `typst-theorems` by checking out the minimal example below!
+Get acquainted with `ctheorems` by checking out the minimal example below!

 You can read the [manual](manual.pdf) for a full walkthrough of functionality offered by this module.